microbiome/OMA/30_differential_abundance.md

 ### Examples and tools

 Due to the complex data characteristics of microbiome sequencing data, differential abundance analysis of microbiome data faces many statistical challenges [@Yang2022], including:

 - Highly variable.
 The abundance of a specific taxon could range over several orders of magnitude.

 - Zero-inflated.
 In a typical microbiome dataset, more than 70% of the values are zeros.
 Zeros could be due to either physical absence (structural zeros) or insufficient sampling effort (sampling zeros).

 - Compositional.
 Increase or decrease in the (absolute) abundance of one taxon at the sampling site will lead to apparent changes in the relative abundances of other taxa in the sample.

-As summarized in @Yang2022, to address the above statistical chanllenegs:
+As summarized in @Yang2022, to address the above statistical
+chanllenegs:

 - Over-dispersed count models has been proposed to address zero inflation, such as the negative binomial model used by edgeR [@Chen2016] and DESeq2 [@Love2014], the beta-binomial model used by corncorb [@Martin2021].

 - Zero-inflated mixture models has aslo been proposed to address zero inflation, such as zero-inflated log-normal/normal mixture model used by metagenomeSeq [@Paulson2017] and RAIDA [@Sohn2015], zero-inflated beta-binomial model used by ZIBB [@ZIBB2018], and zero-inflated negative binomial model used by Omnibus [@Omnibus2018].

 - Bayesian methods have been used to impute the zeros for methods working on proportion data, accounting for sampling variability and sequencing depth variation.
 Examples include ALDEx2 [@Gloor2016] and eBay [@Liu2020].

 - Other methods use the pseudo-count approach to impute the zeros, such as MaAsLin2 [@Mallick2020] and ANCOMBC [@ancombc2020].

 - Different strategies have been used to address compositional effects, including:

   - Robust normalization.
 For example, trimmed mean of M-values (TMM) normalization used by edgeR, relative log expression (RLE) normalization used by DESeq2 [@Love2014], cumulative sum scaling (CSS) normalization used by metagenomeSeq, centered log-ratio transformation (CLR) normalization used by ALDEx2 [@Gloor2016] and geometric mean of pairwise ratios (GMPR) normalization used by Omnibus [@Omnibus2018].
 Wrench normalization [@Kumar2018] corrects the compositional bias by an empirical Bayes approach, which has been recommended in metagenomeSeq [@Paulson2017] tutorial.

   - Reference taxa approach used by DACOMP [@Brill2019] and RAIDA [@Sohn2015].

   - Analyzing the pattern of pairwise log ratios, such as ANCOM [@Mandal2015].

   - Bias-correction used by ANCOMBC [@ancombc2020].

-The most popular tools, without going into evaluating whether or not they perform well for this task, are:
+Some of the popular tools for differential abundance analysis include:

 - ALDEx2 [@Gloor2016]
 - ANCOMBC [@ancombc2020]